What Do I Ask When Planning A Remodel

 How do I find a contractor?

-best way to start is by researching.
-A
+start is by researching.
+A contractor that has

 Once you have narrowed down your choices, make sure you know what to ask.
 Your contractor should be licensed and in addition, their license should be in good standing.
 They should also carry active workers comp and liability insurance and be Renovation, Repair and Painting (RRP) certified by the federal government.
 Some people might think that using an unlicensed contractor is the more affordable option.